espressif/arduino-esp32/docs/source/contributing.rst

 After you open the Pull Request, there will probably be some discussion in the comments field of the request itself.

-Once the Pull Request is ready to merge, it will first be merged into our internal git system for in-house automated testing.
+Once the Pull Request is ready to merge, it will first be merged into our internal git system for "in-house" automated testing.

 If this process passes, it will be merged into the public GitHub repository.